MyMediaCreative/MyMediaCreative.github.io/portfolio/WUSC.md

 ---
-title: School of Music Montreal
+title: WUSC McGill
-type-work: video + social media
+type-work: video
-fname: SOMM
+fname: WUSC
 layout: portfolio-sub
-permalink: /work/SOMM
+permalink: /work/WUSC
 ---

-{% include port-vid.html src="2KyEParN54w" %}
+{% include port-vid.html src="R7FcLp8NYHw" %}

-{% include port-pgph.html title="The client" offset="2" offset-mobile="2" color="dblue" content="The School of Music Montreal (SoMM) empowers young people through music.
-With an eye towards supporting those on the economic and social margins, SoMM provides free music lessons in classrooms across Montreal.
-They see music not just as a skill to develop, but also as a way that one can feel a sense of ownership and safety in their learning." %}
+{% include port-pgph.html title="The client" offset="2" offset-mobile="2" color="dblue" content="The World University Services of Canada’s McGill Chapters sponsors 4 refugees every year.
+Sponsorship means help coming to Canada, support in paying tuition fees, and funding for books.
+Beyond that, it means providing the basic necessities some needs to thrive in a new country: winter clothes, food, social connections, and shelter.
+WUSC helps young people set up a new life, and invests in their long term growth." %}

 {% include port-img.html num="1" %}

-{% include port-pgph.html title="The project" offset="3" offset-mobile="1" color="dorange" content="SoMM wanted a video that spoke to the things that they do, and the impact they have.
-The goal was to use it to attract volunteers and build meaningful partnerships with schools.
-We went into several classrooms to observe the learning process, and interviewed volunteers about the impact that they are having.
-The result?
-A beautiful video that speaks to the joy of music in one’s life." %}
+{% include port-pgph.html title="The project" offset="3" offset-mobile="1" color="dorange" content="WUSC was aiming to raise their annual fee, solicited from students at McGill.
+We made a video to support their campaign to get students to vote for the fee raise.
+At the end of the day, more than 2000 students voted in favour of the campaign.
+We wanted to tell the story of a young refugee’s life through objects.
+Not just the basic necessities that set them up, but also the things that represented their growth and flourishing.
+The final message: WUSC helps build lives, and with two dollars, the audience can too." %}

 {% include port-img.html num="2" %}

-{% include port-pgph.html title="Testimonial" offset="4" color="dblue" content="&#8220;Working with this group was awesome!
-They were flexible, professional, open to ideas, and easy to communicate with.
-Their enthusiastic team is full of creative ideas, and their passion for our cause made our vision truly come to life.
-We were amazed by the quality of their content, and LOVED the promotional video they made for us at SoMM. <br> <br>

-I highly recommend My Media Creative for any media and design needs; on behalf of SoMM, thank you so much for everything!&#8221;" %}

-{% include circle.html mobile="hide-mobile" color="navy" size="15" top="590" left="10" z="0"%}
-{% include circle.html mobile="hide-mobile" color="lblue" size="15" top="520" left="75" z="0"%}